gnarmis/chernoff-faces/README.md

 ## Usage

-Launch the server using `npm run server`.
+Launch the server using `npm start`.
 Then, all important links are accessible from `localhost:8080/index.html`.
 You can also open this main page with `npm run index` after the server is running.